transentis/bptk_py/README.md

 ```

 ## Scenarios
 Scenarios are the heart of each simulation.
-A scenario defines which simulation model to use, the source model and has a name.
+A scenario defines which simulation model to use, optionally point to a source model and has a name.
 It may override model constants and define execution strategies.
 The latter change constants in different steps of the simulation.
 See the "strategy simulation" section for details.
 You write scenarios in JSON format.
 Please store the scenarios in the ``scenarios`` subfolder of your current working directory so ``BPTK_Py`` is able to find it.